 As a village, Edgemont will have the same or better medical emergency services compared to what we receive now as part of unincorporated Greenburgh.
 Under no circumstances would Edgemont residents not have access to a high level of emergency medical care.

-Medical emergency services in New York are generally classified as one of two types: (1) Advanced Life Support (ALS), requiring trained Paramedics and typically transport to a hospital; or (2) Basic Life Support (BLS), requiring the attention of trained Emergency Medical Technicians (EMT) and only sometimes transport to a hospital.
+Emergency medical services (EMS) in New York are generally classified as one of two types: (1) Advanced Life Support (ALS), requiring trained paramedics and typically transport to a hospital; or (2) Basic Life Support (BLS), requiring the attention of trained Emergency Medical Technicians (EMTs) and only sometimes transport to a hospital.

 ALS / AMbulance Equipment

-Today, Edgemont receive ALS services from the Town of Greenburgh.
-That service, which is provided to the entire Town (all six villages and the unincorporated section), will not change upon incorporation.
+Today, Edgemont receives advanced life support services from the Town of Greenburgh.
+That service, which is provided to the entire town (all six villages and the unincorporated section), will not change upon incorporation.

-Edgemont’s access to Town ALS service, the highest level of emergency care, will not change upon incorporation.
+Edgemont’s access to Greenburgh's ALS service, the highest level of emergency care, will not change upon incorporation.

 BLS / Ambulance Transport